Mark Levine, MD • Commissioner of Health

 Kelly Dougherty • Deputy Health Commissioner

-Kelly Dougherty was appointed deputy commissioner for Alcohol and Drug Abuse Programs in February 2019.
+Kelly Dougherty was appointed deputy commissioner in February 2019.

 Dougherty has extensive experience in the public health, health care and social service fields through professional roles in hospitals, state government and non-profit organizations.
 She holds masters’ degrees in social work and in public health, both from the University of Pittsburgh.
 In her graduate studies, her focus was on social policy, administration and maternal and child health.